LakshmiNarasimhan254/Web-Test-Automation-Framework/Readme.md

-## Selenium Web Automation Framework
+##  Web Test Automation Framework -TestNG

 ## Description
-SWAF is an acronym for Selenium Web Automation framework using selenium-Java and TestNG Framework.
+Web Test Automation framework using selenium-Java and TestNG Framework.
 Please read the document for its features, capability and usage

 ## Libraries Used: